 Day 1: Straits State Park

 The Plan: We wanted to get across the Mackinac Bridge our first night.
+259 miles from the Lansing area; 5 hours.

-Site #81, near the lake.
-A fairly spacious site and we didn't have to unhitch the trailer.
+The Reality: We achieved that.
+We camped at site #81, near the lake.
+A fairly spacious site and we didn’t have to unhitch the trailer.

 Day 2-5: Porcupine Mountains State Park